appfree-me/appfree-app/README.md

 ### About Appfree
  ☎️ **A framework to provide smartphone-only services to the smartphone-less masses** ☎️

-[TODO: kürzen und mehr auf die Technik eingehen] Appfree is a framework allowing you to easily create Interactive Voice Response apps, e. g. apps which can be interacted with from a normal telephone or featurephone.
+- [ ] Kürzen  und auf die Technik eingehen!
+Appfree is a framework allowing you to easily create Interactive Voice Response apps, e. g. apps which can be interacted with from a normal telephone or featurephone.
 It is based on a modern tech stack: PHP 8 and Laravel.

 Are you feeling anxious when you notice you forgot your smartphone?